-Information on data protection for shareholders of LEONI AG
+Information on data protection for LEONI AG shareholders

-New rules on data protection have applied under the EU’s General Data Protection Regulation (GDPR) since 25 May 2018.
 Observance of requirements under data protection legislation is very important to LEONI AG (hereinafter ‘we’ or ‘us’).
-With the information provided below, we would like to inform you about the processing of your personal data and the rights to which you are entitled under data protection law.
+With the information provided below, we would like to advise our shareholders, shareholder representatives and other participants at our Annual General Meeting on processing your personal data and your rights under this data protection regulation.

 The party responsible for processing personal data is LEONI AG.
 You can contact LEONI AG at: